-Discontinued Operations - The results of operations of the Asia Die-Cut & Balkhausen businesses have been reported as discontinued operations for all periods presented.
-The corresponding assets and liabilities have been reclassified in accordance with the authoritative literature on assets held for sale at July 31, 2013 and, as a result, the balances are not comparable between periods.
-In accordance with the authoritative literature, the Company has elected to not separately disclose the cash flows related to the Asia Die-Cut & Balkhausen discontinued operations.
-See Note 13 for additional information about the Company's discontinued operations.
+Discontinued Operations - The results of operations of the Die-Cut businesses have been reported as discontinued operations for all periods presented.
+The corresponding assets and liabilities have been reclassified in accordance with the authoritative literature on assets held for sale at July 31, 2014 and 2013.
+In accordance with the authoritative literature, the Company has elected to not separately disclose the cash flows related to discontinued operations.
+See Note 15 for additional information about the Company's discontinued operations.

 Use of Estimates - The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
-Actual results could differ from those estimates.
+Actual results could differ from those estimates